 Appaloosa coat is distinct in every individual horse and ranges from white blanketed hips to a full leopard.
 Adopted by the 1975 legislature.
-Photo courtesy of: Don Shugast & The Appaloosa Horse Club

 State Insect

 The Monarch Butterfly (Danaus plexippus) was adopted as the state insect by the state legislature in 1992.
 Early settlers to North America from Europe, particularly those from Holland and England, named the butterfly "Monarch," after King William, Prince of Orange, stateholder of Holland and later named King of England.
 The monarchs' color suggested the name.
 The